dfbl/file-library/README.md

 - All images should link to an actual URL
 - Only XML file uploads are allowed (can change)
 - As such, parser only works for XML headers

+Developed on RHEL with Apache, PostgreSQL, and PHP5